Accutrix/Rolimons/README.md

 ```
 ### Properties
 **AssetId**
  The asset-ID of the item
 **Name**
  The name of the item
 **AssetTypeId**
  The asset-type-ID for the item
 **OriginalPrice**
  The original price that the item was on sale for
 **Created**
  The item's creation timestamp
 **Updated**
  The timestamp of the item's last update
 **First**
  The first recorded timestamp of the item
 **BestPrice**
  The best price of the item
 **Favorites**
  The amount of favorites of the item
 **SellerCount**
  The amount of sellers of the item
 **RecentAveragePrice**
  The recent average price (RAP) of the item
 **OwnerCount**
  The amount of owners
 **PremiumCount**
  The amount of owners with ROBLOX Premium
 **Copies**
  The amount of copies of the item
 **DeletedCopies**
  The amount of copies of the item that have been deleted
 **PremiumCopies**
  The amount of copies of the item that are owned by ROBLOX Premium members
 **HoardedCopies**
-he amount of copies of the item that are hoarded
+ The amount of copies of the item that are hoarded
 **ValueChangeNotes**
  Any notes that the value changer had left when changing the value of the item
 **Acronym**
  The acronym of the item
 **Value**
  The value of the item
 **Demand**
  The demand of the item
 **Trend**
  The current trend of the item
 **Projected**
  Whether or not the item is projected
 **Hyped**
  Whether or not the item is hyped
 **Rare**
  Whether or not the item is rare

 ## Player
 The player class is to represent an player/user on the ROBLOX website, with an user-ID.
 Please note that this class is quite limited at the moment, and inventory APIs will be implemented soon.